FrankFK/FrankFK.github.io/_posts/2023-07-14-hexafour-03-draw-a-hexagon.md

 ### How to go on

-In the next post I will explain how to run the program step by step in the debugger.
+In the next post I will explain how to fix compiler errors and howrun the program step by step in the debugger.
 Until then, you may want to program your own image with Turtle commands.